Star Command (film): Premise

 On the ice moon, the trainees debate their course of action.
 Since the Cynosurans are obviously planning to exterminate the 25,000 Earth colonists on Meraz, they vote to relaunch the ship and do everything possible to prevent the attack.
-Ensign Jackson protests the decision as suicidal, and demands that the Surprise either lay low or surrender to the Cynosurans.
+Ensign Jackson protests the decision as suicidal, and demands that the Surprise either lie low or surrender to the Cynosurans.
 He is outvoted, and the trainees begin repairing the ship.
 The disgruntled Jackson attempts to seize control of the ship, almost killing Fujisaki, Oort, and Dundee before McGinty and Vallas manage to turn the tables.
 Afterward the trainees carry out a makeshift court-martial, at which Jackson is sentenced to death by unanimous secret vote, but he commits suicide before the sentence can be carried out.
 The Surprise is launched and begins stalking the much slower Cynosuran task force.

 Their first attack involves towing a swarm of asteroids into the path of the unsuspecting Cynosuran cruisers, one of which is destroyed.
 The Surprise next tries to lay an ambush by concealing itself in a cometary coma, only to have the enemy coincidentally attempt the same thing.
 A surprise attack from behind causes the Cynosuran cruisers Hornet and Strike to collide and explode.
 Next, the Surprise crew manage to spoof the sensors of the remaining two enemy ships while in close proximity to the rings of a Saturn-like gas giant, destroying the cruiser Apocalypse.
 At this point, out of tricks and ammunition, the Surprise positions itself above Meraz, even though a one-on-one confrontation with the last remaining cruiser is expected to be hopeless.
 In a fierce battle, the cruiser takes damage, but the Surprise is crippled.
 As the Cynosuran captain prepares to administer a coup de grace, his missile is intercepted by a newly arrived Earth fleet, causing the enemy to withdraw.